AdrianSiwiec/mshell/README.md

 Simple shell written in c.
-I features:
+It features:

-- pipelines
+- multiple pipelines in a line

 - file redirections